Pat3ick390s/Perfume-Store-1/README.md

 # Perfume Online Store #

-This repository contains the source code for a simple website that I created using HTML and CSS The website is a mock up for a perfume online store.
+This repository contains the source code for a simple website that I(Pat3ick390s) created using HTML and CSS The website is a mock up for a perfume online store.
 It consists of the following:
 * A navigation page